rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 ```

 The problem is that `*ngIf` interferes with rendering and in case of falsy values (`0`, ``, `false`, `null`, `undefined`) the component
 would be hidden.
-This issue is a big problem and leads to many production bugs as it's edge cases are often overlooked.
+This issue is a big problem and leads to many production bugs as its edge cases are often overlooked.

+## NgZone

-Another thing to consider is, the `AsyncPipe` relies on zone.js to be present - it doesn't really trigger change detection by itself.
+Another thing to consider is, the `AsyncPipe` relies on zone.js to be present and aware of the value change bound to the async pipe.
+It doesn't really trigger change detection by itself.
+Instead, it marks the component and its parents as dirty, waiting for the Zone to trigger change detection.
+This is especially bad for leaf components, as the async pipe will mark the whole component tree as dirty before being able to update the desired template.
-It marks the component and its children as dirty waiting for the Zone to trigger change detection.
-So, in case you want to create a zone-less application, the `AsyncPipe` won't work as desired.
+Also in case you want to create a zone-less application, the `AsyncPipe` won't work as desired.

-**Downsides:**
+## Summary and other downsides

 - Boilerplate in the template
 - Typings are hard to handle due to `null` and `undefined`
 - Inefficient change detection (Evaluation of the whole template)